ava-labs/subnet-evm/cmd/README.md

 ```

-The VMID of subnetevm is `srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy`.
-When you build the subnetevm binary it will lie in the plugins directory,   `"$GOPATH/src/github.com/ava-labs/avalanchego/build/plugins/srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy"`

-If the network startup is successful then you should see something like this,
+If the network startup is successful then you should see something like this.
 ```
-node-info: node-name node1, node-ID: NodeID-7Xhw2mDxuDS44j42TCB6U5579esbSt3Lg, URI: http://127.0.0.1:9650
-node-info: node-name node2, node-ID: NodeID-MFrZFVCXPv5iCn6M9K6XduxGTYp891xXZ, URI: http://127.0.0.1:9652
-node-info: node-name node3, node-ID: NodeID-NFBbbJ4qCmNaCzeW7sxErhvWqvEQMnYcN, URI: http://127.0.0.1:9654
-node-info: node-name node4, node-ID: NodeID-GWPcbFJZFfZreETSoWjPimr846mXEKCtu, URI: http://127.0.0.1:9656
-node-info: node-name node5, node-ID: NodeID-P7oB2McjBGgW2NXXWVYjV8JEDFoW9xDE5, URI: http://127.0.0.1:9658
+[blockchain RPC for "srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy"] "http://127.0.0.1:9650/ext/bc/2jDWMrF9yKK8gZfJaaaSfACKeMasiNgHmuZip5mWxUfhKaYoEU"
+[blockchain RPC for "srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy"] "http://127.0.0.1:9652/ext/bc/2jDWMrF9yKK8gZfJaaaSfACKeMasiNgHmuZip5mWxUfhKaYoEU"
+[blockchain RPC for "srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy"] "http://127.0.0.1:9654/ext/bc/2jDWMrF9yKK8gZfJaaaSfACKeMasiNgHmuZip5mWxUfhKaYoEU"
+[blockchain RPC for "srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy"] "http://127.0.0.1:9656/ext/bc/2jDWMrF9yKK8gZfJaaaSfACKeMasiNgHmuZip5mWxUfhKaYoEU"
+[blockchain RPC for "srEXiWaHuhNyGwPUi444Tu47ZEDwxTWrbQiuD7FmgSAQ6X7Dy"] "http://127.0.0.1:9658/ext/bc/2jDWMrF9yKK8gZfJaaaSfACKeMasiNgHmuZip5mWxUfhKaYoEU"
 ```

 Sweet!
-Now we have a node uri that can be used to talk to the network!
+Now we have blockchain rpcs that can be used to talk to the network!

 We now need to modify the hardhat config located in `./contract-examples/contracts/hardhat.config.ts`